-To summarize, the proposed action would result in some carbon emissions and some carbon sequestration.
-The benefits to forest health and resiliency with the proposed action would allow stands to better respond and adapt to the future climate.
+The proposed action would result in some carbon emissions and some carbon sequestration.
+The benefits to forest health and resiliency with the proposed action would allow stands to better respond and adapt to the future climate (s.
+3.1.4).